Edible Schoolyard NYC partners with public schools to cultivate healthy students and communities, transforming children’s relationship with food.

-Edible Schoolyard NYC’s vision is that all children are educated and empowered to make healthy food choices for themselves, their communities, and their environment, actively achieving a just and sustainable food system for all.
+We believe in a future where all children are empowered to make healthy food choices for themselves, their communities, and their environments.

 “I know where our food comes from.
 It comes from plants.”